Page Reviewed / Updated - February 18, 2021

 1) Care Needs - Require a nursing facility level care of care.
 In other words, if not for the services provided by this waiver, it would be necessary for the individual to reside in a nursing home.

 2a) Assets - If single, an applicant must have countable assets valued at no more than $2,000.
-This excludes the value of one’s home provided the applicant resides in the home and the value of their home equity does not exceed $595,000.
+This excludes the value of one’s home, provided the applicant resides in the home and his / her equity interest does not exceed $603,000.
 Other assets that are exempt (non-countable) include a vehicle, personal effects, a burial plot, and household items.

 2c) Assets – If married, and both spouses are seeking Medicaid, the couple is able to retain up to $3,000 in assets.

-3b) Income - If married, the Medicaid applicant is permitted up to $2,349 in monthly income and their non-applicant spouse, often referred to as the community spouse, may be permitted up to an additional $3,216 per month transferred from his/her applicant spouse.
+3b) Income - If married, the Medicaid applicant is permitted up to $2,382 in monthly income and their non-applicant spouse, often referred to as the community spouse, may be permitted up to $3,259.50 per month transferred from his/her applicant spouse.
 This is called the Minimum Monthly Maintenance Needs Allowance (MMMNA) and is intended to protect the spouse who is not seeking Medicaid services from becoming impoverished.
 Unlike with assets, Medicaid does not consider income jointly owned.